bufferapp/android-guidelines/project_style_guidelines.md

 ####1.2.2.3 Menu Files

 Menu files do not need to be prefixed with the menu_ prefix.
-This is because they are already in the menu package in the res directory, so it is not a requirement.
+This is because they are already in the menu package in the resources directory, so it is not a requirement.

 ####1.2.2.4 Values Files